hansnull/aui/README.md

-### Project only accepting patches
-This project is not actively developed but *will* accept PRs

-# Archlinux U Install
+# Archlinux U Install - Forked by hansnull

 Install and configure archlinux has never been easier!

+The fork has a focus on server installations!

 You can try it first with a `virtualbox`